versionpress/versionpress/docs/Dev-Setup.md

 ### Starting debugging session from command line

-In the setup above, PhpStorm is actively launching the tests and setting up a debugger.
-If that doesn't work for you for any reason, you can use this alternative method which is generally more compatible.

-Generally:
+This method is more universal and works for PhpStorm, VSCode and other IDEs.
+You generally do this:

 1. Set a breakpoint.
 2. Start listening in your IDE.
-3. Launch a debug-enabled script like `npm run tests:unit:debug` – see [package.json](../package.json) for all the scripts available.
+3. Launch a debug-enabled script like `npm run tests:unit:debug` (see [package.json](../package.json)).

 #### PhpStorm example